tom591/google-ads-analytics-consent/README.md

 </html>
    ```

-### 2️⃣ Insert Meta CSRF-Token, and CSS styles in your index between the header
+### 2️⃣ Insert the Meta CSRF token and the CSS styles into your HTML <head> section.

 ```bash
 <meta name="csrf-token" content="{{ csrf_token() }}">